Total Replacement Home Insurance

 This calculator from the Insurance Council of Australia is a great place to start.

 The biggest benefit of total replacement cover is that it greatly reduces the risk of underinsurance.
-Rather than having to rely on your own (perhaps limited) knowledge to decide on a suitable amount of cover for your home, these policies provide the peace of mind that comes with knowing you will be able to afford the repair or rebuilding costs when disaster strikes.
+Rather than having to rely on your own (perhaps limited) knowledge to decide on a suitable amount of cover for your home, these policies provide the peace of mind of knowing that you will be able to afford the repair or rebuilding costs if disaster strikes.

-However, there are a couple of key disadvantages you should be aware of before purchasing cover:
+However, there are a couple of key disadvantages that you should be aware of before purchasing cover:

 - Higher cost.
 Total replacement cover is usually more expensive than sum insured cover.